krisztianodor/api/content/references/pagination.md

 ### Scroll API
 {{% notice warning %}}
-This is only available for [Ultra subscribers](https://rapidapi.com/user/igdbcom/package/Internet%20Game%20Database/pricing) on RapidAPI.
+This is only available for Ultra subscribers.
 {{% /notice %}}

 In order to get more than 10,000 results and get blazing fast response times you need to use the new Scroll extension.